 It’s important to enjoy the one you’re with—your marriage partner.
 Put intentionality into creating magic with your spouse.
 Don’t be so lazy and take each other for granted.
 And make sure flirting is involved.
 That’s one of the things that keeps our marriage “sparky” and fun.
 You’re never too old to flirt with each other.
 And if you think you are, you need to tune up your thinking and your actions.
 Let your spouse know that you are their lover by your words and actions.
 If you need a few tips, read (and apply):

 Plus, we have a lot of tips on this web site to help you.
 Just look around.
 Also, here is an article to help you, as well.
 They give some great tips:

 Additionally, we love what Pastor Ray Pritchard pointed out.
 He talked about being a magical lover.
 This is someone who learns to keep a marriage interesting and yet faithfully lived out.
 He heard someone say:

 “To me the greatest lover in the world was my dad.
 He was a man who married my mother and was faithful to her until the day he died 55 years later.
 Now, that’s a great lover—a man who’s intelligent and romantic enough to keep one woman interested all the time.’

 “Do you know who said that?
 He was a well-known romantic actor whose name is Ricardo Montalban and he has followed in his father’s footsteps.
 He has been married to the same woman for over 45 years.”

-Whether you know who Ricardo is or not, it isn’t important.
-What IS important is what his father lived out in front of him, which inspired him in his marriage.
+Whether you know who Ricardo is or not, isn’t important.
+What IS important is the priorities his father lived out in front of him.
+As a result, this inspired him in his marriage.
 His father was truly a GREAT man.
-He was one who was faithful to the end —one who learned to make his marriage so exciting that he inspires others to faithfulness, as well.
+Plus, he was faithful to the end.
+What a great example of having a loving affair with your spouse!
+But please note:

-I hope this inspires you to live courageously:
+We hope and pray so.
+We also hope the following inspires you to live courageously: